anirvan90/grouper/README.md

 npm install
 ```
 ### Build Bundled Scripts
+Will watch for any changes in front-end code and rebuild scripts as necessary
 ```
 npm run build:watch
 ```
 ### Start Server
+Run a dev-server with Nodemon and restart server if any changes are detected on server code
 ```
 npm run start_dev
 ```